 The International Hydrographic Organization is an intergovernmental consultative and technical organization established in 1921 to support safe and environmentally-sound navigation through the provision of accurate and timely hydrographic information.
-The director of Coast Survey is the U.S. national hydrographer and the principal U.S. representative to the IHO.
+The director of Coast Survey is the U.S. national hydrographer and a principal U.S. representative to the IHO.
 The IHO functions through a series of regional coordination committees and technical working groups to support nations in collectively joining together to chart the world's oceans and protect the marine environment.